Table of Content

 3. All residual NAV is liquidated at fund termination

-Frame 289 The distribution Rate & The Bow Factor
+The Distribution Rate & Bow Factor

 But how exactly is the distribution rate defined?
 The TA model uses the formula: